Computer Programming: What Can Student Clubs Achieve as Outcomes?

 Published on Jun 26, 2019

-Jumping on the road is a game that has a similar function to a prominent game from the 90s named Mario.
-The difference would be Mario is created by adults with at least years of experience in computer programming while ‘Jumping on the road’ is built by kids aged from 13 or 14 years old.
+"Jumping on the Road" is a game that shares a similar concept with a popular game from the 90s called Mario.
+However, the key distinction is that Mario was created by experienced adults with years of computer programming expertise, whereas "Jumping on the Road" is developed by kids aged 13 or 14 years old.

 Creating a game may sound simple, but in reality, each step of the process presents its own set of challenges that students must overcome.

 During the first visit of the mentor in early April, Kim Lita, a team member of 'Jumping on the Road,' mentioned that her team was facing difficulties in adding screens and designing the background of the game.
 Lita also mentioned that she had tried exploring solutions on her own several times, but they did not work.

 Now that they have reached the actual coding stage, the challenges have multiplied.
 Recognizing the ongoing issues faced by the students, mentors from InSTEDD are dedicating their time during weekends, even during their holidays, to visit and assist their mentees.
 Meanwhile, the students are ramping up their hard work, effort, and commitment towards their projects.
 Lita stated, "We have presented our problem to our mentor, and she provided us with some clearer insights that we believe will allow us to continue.
 However, we are aware that there may be other challenges ahead."

 Stay tuned for the upcoming results of their projects as well as the Parent Night Show!